October 2, 2020

 Harder and his stuffed nutria testified on the need to eradicate the giant swamp rats.

-Nutria bill goes to presidents desk
+Nutria bill goes to president’s desk

-bill reauthorizing funding for a nutria eradication program passed the Senate yesterday and advanced to President Trump.
+A bill reauthorizing funding for a nutria eradication program passed the Senate yesterday and advanced to President Trump.
 The bill would allocate $12 million to affected states, including California.

 “Farmers can sleep better knowing their crops and water infrastructure are safe, and environmentalists can be happy that the native plants and animals being destroyed by these swamp rats will survive,” said Central Valley Rep. Josh Harder of his bill.